jmstogsdill/ksu-esports-tournament-bot/README.md

 Open a command prompt window in the same directory as bot.py, and type either `python bot.py`, `python3 bot.py`, or simply `bot.py` (depending on your Python installation) to run the bot.
 Depending on your installation you may also be able to run it by simply double-clicking the bot.py file.
 If successful, after (at most) a minute you will see a terminal output that says “Logged in as [your bot’s name],” and you’ll see that the bot account you added to your server is online in your Discord client.

-# Notes

-If you are planning to adjust

 # Recommendations for Futher Development